Master of Arts in Counseling

 Any candidate who fails to achieve and maintain a satisfactory level on the Dispositional Assessment will be subject to review by the Graduate Committee in Counseling who may determine that the candidate can proceed without intervention or may work with the candidate (or provide a designated faculty member to work with the candidate) on a remedial plan.
 The Graduate Committee in Counseling may also decide the candidate is not eligible to proceed academically or proceed to Field Placement.
 If a candidate's assessment displays "0" or "-1" scores, the Graduate Committee in Counseling may remove them from a Field Placement.

-Admissions requirements for MA programs in Counseling, including Applied Behavior Analysis, Mental Health and School Guidance Counseling are:
+Admissions requirements for MA programs, including Applied Behavior Analysis, Mental Health Counseling, Forensic Mental Health Counseling, School Guidance Counseling, and School Adjustment Counseling (non-licensure) are:

 - A Bachelor's degree from an accredited college or university.

 - Applicants with a firm foundation in psychology, education, or related field are highly preferred.
-[Note - an applicant with a degree in an unrelated field may enhance their application through the successful completion of undergraduate course(s) in Statistics, Child or Adolescent Development, Personality, Abnormal Psychology, Counseling, and/or Behavior Modification, as appropriate to the targeted degree program.]
+[Note - applicants with degrees in unrelated fields may enhance their application through the successful completion of undergraduate courses in Statistics, Child or Adolescent Development, Personality, Abnormal Psychology, Counseling, and/or Behavior Modification, as appropriate to the targeted degree program.]

 - A 3.0 overall undergraduate GPA.